BedrockStreaming/tech.bedrockstreaming.com/_posts/2015-03-30-superagent-mock-en.md

 ---
 layout: post
-title: "How did we mock the backend developpers?"
+title: "How did we mock the backend developers?"
 description: "Presentation of the superagent-mock library, a superagent plugin allowing to simulate HTTP calls by returning data fixtures based on the requested URL."
 author:
   name: Team Cytron